awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 The following example loads pipe\-delimited data into the EVENT table and applies the following rules:
 + If pairs of quotation marks are used to surround any character strings, they are removed\.
 + Both empty strings and strings that contain blanks are loaded as NULL values\.
-+ The load will fail if more than 5 errors are returned\.
++ The load fails if more than 5 errors are returned\.
 + Timestamp values must comply with the specified format; for example, a valid timestamp is `2008-09-26 05:43:12`\.

 ```